-Add the cloves of black garlic to the rice in the saucepan.
-Black garlic is particularly soft and it will quickly dissolve into the broth making it slightly thicker.
+Add Black Garlic cloves to the rice in the saucepan.
+Since Black Garlic is particularly soft, it will quickly dissolve with the heat of broth.

-Stir thoroughly and keep adding ladles of broth every time the liquid in the saucepan dries up, until the rice is cooked through.
+Stir thoroughly and keep adding ladles of broth a little at time when the liquid in the saucepan dries up and until you’ll get a creamy and smooth Risotto.

-Add about ⅔ of the Parmesan and season to taste.
+Add about ⅔ of the Parmigiano and season to taste.

-Turn off the heat and add the butter.
-Stir gently until the butter melts completely.
-Serve warm, topped with the remaining Parmesan.
+Turn off the heat, add a knob of cold butter, stir gently until it melts completely.
+Serve topped with the remaining Parmigiano.